Payton Muse peit-n museNews Reporter, Phoenix

 PHOENIX – Arizonans making less than $50,000 a year were responsible for nearly 40% of votes cast in the 2020 general election, a voting study says.
 Nationwide, that figure was 35%.

-PHOENIX – Immigrants seeking permanent residency now must be fully vaccinated against COVID-19, along with polio, mumps, measles, hepatitis and other infectious diseases.
-But access to vaccines around the world, especially in Latin America, is uneven.
+PHOENIX – Immigrants seeking permanent residency now must be fully vaccinated against COVID-19, along with polio, measles and other infectious diseases.
+But access to vaccines around the world is uneven.

 WASHINGTON - After months of work and millions of dollars, the contractors investigating Maricopa County's elections were able to answer one question Friday - President Joe Biden did win.
 Otherwise, they spent hours raising questions and calling for more investigation.